 I lick and nip the valley between her breasts and the meat on the side of each mound.
 I want to taste as much of her as I possibly can.
 I can’t get enough of her.
-I travel down again past her abdomen, her pubic bone, torturing the skin in the crease of her thighs until at last I am staring at her beautiful clitoris, visually pulsating between her folds.
+I travel down again past her abdomen, her pubic bone, torturing the skin in the crease of her thighs once more until at last I’m staring at her beautiful clitoris, visually pulsating between her folds.
 I lick gently and her whole body jumps.
 I lick again, watching the pulsating center throb with excitement.
 When I finally take her in my mouth, she cries out in ecstasy and I moan in utter satisfaction—finally able to taste her tender mound and erotic juices on my tongue.

 “Oh my God, Christian!” she cries and I relentlessly devour her delicious center.
 Oh, she tastes so good, her smell is intoxicating—the perfect drug.
 I can’t get enough.
 I insert my fingers into her core and her hips rise off the bed.
 “Aaahhh!”
 Her cries echo off the walls and fuel my hunger.
 I push my fingers in deep and bend them forward, massaging that magic place inside her vaginal walls and causing her juices to release and drip down my hands.
 I move my tongue just enough to lap up the escaping juices so that the flavor lingers on my tongue and in the back of my mouth.
 Mmmmm… essence of Anastasia.